Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Accessibility statement

-Moodle is designed to provide equal functionality and access to information for all users.
+Moodle platforms are designed to provide equal functionality and access to information for all users.
 This commitment means that there should be no barriers for people regardless of disabilities, assistive technologies used, different screen sizes, or various input devices (such as a mouse, keyboard, or touchscreen).

-The accessibility conformance report is based on an audit of Moodle LMS by GrackleDocs (formerly AbleDocs), Moodle HQ’s external digital accessibility consultant, and internal testing and community audits.
-AbleDocs issued a Statement of Accessibility Conformance for WCAG 2.1 Level AA in January 2024.
+The accessibility conformance report is based on an audit of Moodle LMS by GrackleDocs, Moodle HQ’s external digital accessibility consultant, and internal testing and community audits.
+GrackleDocs issued a Statement of Accessibility Conformance for WCAG 2.2 Level AA in October 2025.

 We realise that accessibility is a continuous journey that requires constant focus and refinement.
 That’s why we commit our resources to ensuring our platform remains accessible to everyone.